-Summer is upon us and Britain is beginning to re-open, providing ample opportunity to start dreaming of your next trip – from wandering our award-winning coastlines, to exploring our green spaces and getting inspired in our cities.
+Summer is upon us and we are beginning to re-open, providing ample opportunity to start dreaming of your next trip – from wandering our award-winning coastlines, to exploring our green spaces and getting inspired in our cities.

-For the moment, quarantine is still in place for some international visitors and those returning to the UK.
-So before you start planning your next adventure, we recommend checking the latest government advice and local guidance on travel so you’re in the know before you go.
+For the moment, quarantine is still in place for some international visitors and those returning to Great Britain and Northern Ireland.
+So, before you start planning your next adventure, we recommend checking the latest government advice and local guidance on travel so you’re in the know before you go.

 Many attractions are starting to welcome visitors back in their own unique ways.
-From pre-booked time slots and limits on visitor numbers to one-way systems and other directives, there are plenty of measures in place to help you enjoy your travels in and around Britain.
+From pre-booked time slots and limits on visitor numbers to one-way systems and other directives, there are plenty of measures in place to help you enjoy your travels.

 Please keep in mind that England, Scotland, Wales and Northern Ireland currently have different guidelines, advice and timelines for re-opening tourism.
-So do please make sure you check the respective official sources for information before you travel.
+Localised lockdowns could also be implemented across Great Britain and Northern Ireland at different times, so please make sure you check the respective official sources for information before you travel.

-To help you plan your travels, we’ve worked together with VisitEngland and the national tourist organisations of Northern Ireland, Scotland and Wales to launch a UK-wide industry standard and ‘We’re Good to Go’ mark.
-This will provide a ‘ring of confidence’ for tourism as the sector works towards reopening.
+To help you plan your travels, we’ve worked together with VisitEngland and the national tourist organisations of Northern Ireland, Scotland and Wales to launch a Great Britain and Northern Ireland-wide industry standard and ‘We’re Good to Go’ mark.
 The scheme means businesses can demonstrate that they are adhering to the respective Government and public health guidance, have carried out a COVID-19 risk assessment and checked that they have the required processes in place.

 To obtain the mark businesses must complete a self-assessment through the online platform, including a check-list confirming they have put the necessary processes in place, before receiving certification and the We’re Good To Go mark for display in their premises and online.
 For added reassurance, an ‘alert’ system will ensure that businesses signed up to the standard are notified of any changes to the official guidance – so you can visit them with confidence.